oddbird/css-sandbox/src/sasslike/mixins-functions.md

   In addition to the new syntax proposed here, browsers would also need to implement
-  [unit-division in math functions](https://drafts.csswg.org/css-values/#calc-type-checking) for this use-case.
+  [unit-division in math functions](https://drafts.csswg.org/css-values/#calc-type-checking) for this use-case to work as shown.
 {% endnote %}

-The thread also includes
+Or a function for
-a function for generating checkerboard background-images:
+generating checkerboard background-images:

 ```css
 @custom-function --checkerboard(--size) {